dmellstrom/angularjs-guidelines/README.md

 ### Purpose of this Guide

-To introduce specific practices that can help improve performance, stability, legibility, maintainability, compliance, and end quality of AngularJS applications.
+To introduce specific practices that can help improve performance, stability, legibility, maintainability, compliance, reactivity, and end quality of AngularJS applications.

 ### More Guidelines Than Actual Rules